iamslash/TIL/git/gitbranchstrategy.md

 - Release branch 'release/0.1' has been locally deleted; it has been remotely deleted from 'origin'
 - You are now on branch 'develop'

-$ git log -5 --decorate --graph --oneline
+$ git log -5 --decorate --graph --oneline -all
 *   99f9fd9 (HEAD -> develop) Merge tag '0.1' into develop
 |\
 | *   721d99f (tag: 0.1, master) Merge branch 'release/0.1'